- What courses in Modern Languages are available at Oxford?

 - Language is the keystone of the Oxford course.
 Language papers form about 50% of the Preliminary (First-year) and Final Examinations.
 The First-year language course is designed to improve your command of grammar and broaden your vocabulary; you will also receive tuition in the spoken language.

 - The Final Examination includes a range of oral and aural tests as well as written exercises.

 - The course aims to teach spoken fluency in colloquial and more formal situations, the ability to write essays in the foreign language, and the ability to translate into and out of the foreign language with accuracy and sensitivity to a range of vocabulary, styles and registers.
 The increased use of e-mail and the World Wide Web means that proficiency in the written language is becoming as important in the work-place as oral proficiency.

 - The French and German Departments now offer optional Finals papers in advanced translation so that you can, if you wish, devote up to 75% of your Finals papers to language or language-related studies (i.e. Linguistics).

 - The Language Centre possesses a collection of printed, video, and listening comprehension materials that are specifically tailored to the needs of Modern Languages undergraduates.
-It also has a library of taped, self-instructional courses in all major European languages and a large collection of reference works.
-It is equipped with satellite TV that receives broadcasts in eight languages, and with computer-assisted language learning facilities.
-Its library contains over 15,000 audio and video cassettes, covering over 100 languages.
-For further information see: http://www.lang.ox.ac.uk.
+It also has a multimedia library with self-instructional courses in all major world languages and a large collection of reference works.
+It is equipped with study booths with computers and DVD-players.
+Its lending library contains books, CDs, DVDs and CD-ROMs covering over 200 languages.
+For further information see http://www.lang.ox.ac.uk.